open62541/open62541/doc/tutorial_noderelations.rst

 Examining and interacting with node relations
 =============================================

-In the past tutorials you learned to compile the stack in various configurations, create/delete nodes and manage variables.
-The core of OPC UA are it's data modelling capabilities, and you will invariably find yourself confronted to investigate these relations during runtime.
-This tutorial will show you how to interact with object and types hierarchies and how to create your own.
+In the past tutorials you have learned to compile the stack in various configurations, create/delete nodes and manage variables.
+The core of OPC UA is its data modelling capabilities, and you will invariably find yourself confronted to investigate these relations during runtime.
+This tutorial will show you how to interact with object and type hierarchies and how to create your own.

 Compile XML Namespaces
 ----------------------